Karen Khachanov vs. Mackenzie McDonald: Prediction and Match Betting Odds | Zhuhai Championships

 Karen Khachanov vs. Mackenzie McDonald Trends and Insights

-- Khachanov has played 25.2 games per match (21.9 in best-of-three matches) in his 45 matches over the past year (across all court surfaces).
+- Through 45 matches over the past year (across all court types), Khachanov has played 25.2 games per match (21.9 in best-of-three matches) and won 53.6% of them.

-- Khachanov holds a 3-0 record against McDonald.
-Their last matchup was a 7-6, 6-3 win for Khachanov in the Qatar ExxonMobil Open Round of 32 on February 14, 2022.
+- In three head-to-head matches dating back to 2015, Khachanov holds a 3-0 record against McDonald.
+Their most recent meeting, at the Qatar ExxonMobil Open on February 14, 2022, was taken by Khachanov 7-6, 6-3.

-- Khachanov has claimed seven sets versus McDonald (good for a 87.5% win percentage), compared to McDonald's one.
+- In eight total sets against each other, Khachanov has clinched seven, while McDonald has claimed one.

-- Khachanov and McDonald have squared off in 86 total games, with Khachanov winning 48 and McDonald securing 38.
+- Khachanov has beaten McDonald in 48 of 86 total games between them, good for a 55.8% winning percentage.

-- In three matches between Khachanov and McDonald, they have played 28.7 games and 2.7 sets per match on average.
+- McDonald and Khachanov have squared off three times, and they have averaged 28.7 games and 2.7 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.